 Following the events of the last presidential election, interest in clarifying the ECA’s language has grown, and members of Congress from both sides of the aisle are working together to devise solutions.

 Over the last few months, a U.S. Senate working group, led by Sen. Susan Collins (R-ME) and Sen. Joe Manchin (D-WV) has been meeting to explore ways to better resolve election disputes.
-Similarly, Rep. Zoe Lofgren (D-CA) and Rep. Liz Cheney (R-WY) have been working on a similar bill in the U.S. House of Representatives.
+Meanwhile, Rep. Zoe Lofgren (D-CA) and Rep. Liz Cheney (R-WY) have been working on a similar bill in the U.S. House of Representatives.

 Polling suggests that Americans of all political persuasions support these efforts.
 In October 2021, a survey commissioned by CLC, Protect Democracy, Issue One and RepresentUS showed strong bipartisan support, with voters favoring updating the ECA by a 44-point margin.